ayushsahu07/Amizone-ChatBot/README.md

 ## Credits
-This script was developed by Ayush Sahu & Vaibhav Srivastava and is provided under the [MIT License](LICENSE).
+This script was developed by Ayush Sahu and is provided under the [MIT License](LICENSE).
 Feel free to modify and use it according to your needs.